Morning Star, a blog by Living Vow Zen Guiding Teacher, Mike Fieleke, Roshi

 So this dharma gate of suffering, often felt because of impermanence, reveals to us love and selflessness, because we find that everything we encounter, even these deepest fears, are shapeshifting and have no fixed essence but transform before our eyes, often into compassion and joy when we allow them to unfold.

-We just have to BE it, not separate, and it unfolds, and we find there's actually nothing there to hold onto, and this is a dharma gate to impermanence and boundlessness that doesn't separate and protect and isolated itself out of fear of pain.
+We just have to BE it, not separate, and it unfolds, and we find there's actually nothing there to hold onto, and this is a dharma gate to impermanence and boundlessness that doesn't separate and protect and isolate itself out of fear of pain.

 This is the essential gateway.
 "When you understand the mind darkened by ignorance and see its real nature, then ignorance becomes identical to the enlightened nature."